ThanatosShinji/onnx-tool/README.md

 ## Known Issues
 * Loop op is not supported
 * Compute Graph has some issues with BEVFomer
-* Weight Compression needs depth-first search strategy
+* Weight Compression is not optimum

 ---